Genadendal: Rekindling of the Mission (1792)

 The hamlet that once was had begun to flourish again.
 Between 1796 and 1797 the Moravian community had built a chapel, a forge, and their mill – the mill being crucial because it meant that they no longer had to go to surrounding farms to use a mill.

 There were many similarities between the new settlement and the settlement of Schmidt’s time.
 In those years, gardens were keenly tended and used to provide food.
-There were many homes built of clay, Krüger (p.80) writes: “Every inhabitant had a vegetable garden adjoining his dwelling.
+There were many homes built of clay, Krüger (p.
+80) writes: “Every inhabitant had a vegetable garden adjoining his dwelling.
 The houses in the village were built of clay, some still in the shape of a bee-hive (matjieshuis) with an opening on the top for smoke, while others were square with a thatched roof.
 The interior was mostly unfurnished, with a kettle on the fire and hides for the night.”

-Lena had passed away only five days before the new church had been consecrated.
+Lena had died only five days before the new church had been consecrated.
 This signalled the passing of the last known connection with the original settlement that Schmidt alongside her and others had started.
 And in 1806 in the midst of the second British occupation becoming permanent, Baviaanskloof was renamed Genadendal (Valley of Grace) by the missionaries.